Child marriage in the United States

-Between 2000 and 2018, some 300,000 minors were legally married in the United States.
-The vast majority of child marriages (reliable sources vary between 78% and 95%) were between a minor girl and an adult man.
+Between 2000 and 2021, some 315,000 minors were legally married in the United States.
+The vast majority of child marriages (some 86%) were between a minor girl and an adult man.
 In many cases, minors in the U.S. may be married when they are under the age of sexual consent, which varies from 16 to 18 depending on the state.
 In some states, minors cannot legally divorce or leave their spouse, and domestic violence shelters typically do not accept minors.

 Historically, child marriage has been a culturally acceptable practice, but it is increasingly viewed as a form of child sexual abuse.
 It is an internationally recognized health and human rights violation disproportionately affecting girls, globally.
 Some international agencies, including the U.S. State Department, have declared it a human rights violation.
 Some researchers have concluded that there are consequences to child marriages; along with the threat of sexual abuse, children may be subject to loss of educational progress, early pregnancies, and psychological trauma.

 Background

 History

 In ancient and medieval civilizations, it was a regular practice to give girls away in marriage as soon as they reached puberty, if not earlier.
 This practice continued throughout the Middle Ages, and most girls were married by age fifteen.
 In Antebellum America, marriages between older men and younger women were socially acceptable, while not extremely common.
-Marriage was viewed more as a contract, and the minors to be wedded, typically girls, were thought of as going from the responsibility of one man, the father, to the other man, the husband.
+Marriage was viewed more as a contract, and the minors to be wedded, typically girls, were thought of as going from the responsibility of one man, the father, to another man, the husband.